Available as a podcast!

 Note: Family Management Conferences are being conducted by telephone, audio- or video-conference.
-Be sure to read the Guide to Virtual Proceedings (NP 21) before your conference.
+Be sure to read the NP 21 Virtual Proceedings and Remote Attendance in the Provincial Court before your conference.

 You’ve filed a family law matter application in BC Provincial Court, or you’ve filed a reply to an application.
 The Court has given you a date and time for a Family Management Conference.
 What happens at a Family Management Conference?
 How will it work?
 How should you prepare?